Forzooo/cryptographyComplements/docs/tools/isOdd.rst

 isOdd
 =====

-"isOdd" is a Tool function, that from one or more numbers entered in input, it returns to the user a dictionary with boolean values associated with the respective value.
+"isOdd" is a Tool function, that from one or more numbers entered in input, checks if the numbers entered are odds, and it returns to the user a dictionary with boolean values associated with the respective value.

 Python function code: